Electric field fluctuations in the two-dimensional Coulomb fluid: Introduction

-In the rest of the paper we test our simulated structure factor against ZH and EK theories.
+In the rest of the paper we introduce the relevant theory (section 2) before going on to test our simulated structure factor against those predicted by ZH and EK (section 3).
 We demonstrate full consistency with the EK theory, including the existence of a well-defined correlation singularity at $T_2$.
-We have not addressed the thermodynamic consequences of this transition but we note that it has been addressed in the literature~\cite{Young, Gallavotti, Fisher-Levin}.
+We do not address the thermodynamic consequences of this transition but we note that it has been discussed in the literature~\cite{Young, Gallavotti, Fisher-Levin}.
 At the level of the structure factor, we find that the poor electrolyte is further characterised by a breakdown of ensemble equivalence between the canonical and grand canonical ensembles, a consequence of the divergent inertial range of the contributing length scales~\cite{Campa}.
-Such effects are striking signatures of the approach to topological order~\cite{KT}, but would be challenging to study experimentally in real BKT systems such as magnets and superfluid films~\cite{KT}.
-Therefore we conclude the paper by briefly considering the relevance of our results to more accessible systems such as ionic liquids~\cite{Weingartner, Perkin} and artificial spin ice~\cite{Perrin, Ostman}.
+Such effects are striking signatures of the approach to topological order~\cite{KT}, but they would be challenging to study experimentally in BKT systems such as magnets and superfluid films~\cite{KT}.
+Therefore, in our discussion (Section 4), we briefly considering the relevance of our results to more accessible systems such as ionic liquids~\cite{Weingartner, Perkin} and artificial spin ice~\cite{Perrin, Ostman}.